aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/birkhot-hashahar/ribon-haolamim-in-seder-tefilot-rambam-constantinople-1509.html.md

 <body>
 Title: רבון העולמים | Ribon HaOlamim from the Seder Tefilot of the RaMBaM in M.S.
 Constantinople 1509 (trans.
 Aharon Varady)<br />
 Primary contributor: aharon.n.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=16541">http://opensiddur.org/?p=16541</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=16541">http://opensiddur.org/?p=16541</a>
 <p />
 <hr />